javierarce/slack-loading-messages/README.md

-The other day I decided to replace the Slack loading messages that we see in CartoDB with other with a geographic/cartographic flavor:
+Geo-flavored loading messages that I set up in our CartoDB Slack account:

 * Not all those who wander are lost.
-* In that Empire, the Art of Cartography attained such Perfection that the map of a single Province occupied the entirety of a City.	javier	Nov 05, 2014
+* In that Empire, the Art of Cartography attained such Perfection that the map of a single Province occupied the entirety of a City.
 * "X" marks the spot.
 * Stand in the place where you live / Now face North / Think about direction / Wonder why you haven't before
 * Look to the future & leave the past behind